-“Overall the quality of the site should be significantly improved so we can trust the content.
+“Overall, the quality of the site should be significantly improved so we can trust the content.
 Sometimes what we see with a site like that will have a lot of thin content, maybe there’s content you are aggregating from other sources, maybe there’s user-generated content where people are submitting articles that are kind of low quality, and those are all the things you might want to look at and say what can I do; on the one hand, hand if I want to keep these articles, maybe prevent these from appearing in search.
 Maybe use a noindex tag for these things.”

-So, in general, deleting content should be a consideration in terms of the overall branding of your site, rather than a move that will remove a Panda penalty.
+In general, deleting content should be a consideration in terms of the overall branding of your site, rather than a move that will remove a Panda penalty.

 Panda & User-Generated Content